projekter/ConicBundle/README.md

 # C++ interface
 As said before, the C++ interface was generated automatically, to be used by the (also automatically-generated) [Julia bindings for ConicBundle](../ConicBundle.jl/).
-You can find the Python script for the generation in the Julia bindings repository in [`src/cppinterface/adapter.py`](../ConicBundle.jl/src/cppinterface/adapter.py).
-Note that it requires the `regex` package, which can be easily installed using pip.
-This will recreate the corresponding C++ files in `cppinterface` if the folder structure is set up as in the `ConicBundle.jl` package.
+You can find the Python script for the generation the [`cppinterface`](cppinterface/adapter.py) folder: just run the Python script from this subfolder.
+Make sure that the `ConicBundle.jl` package exists on the same level as this package, so that its headers are also replaced accordingly.
+Note that Python package `regex` is required, which can be easily installed using pip.

 # License
 ConicBundle is licensed under GPL v3.0 or later.